msaddler/phaselocknet/README.md

 - Word and voice recognition experiments: [`figures_spkr_word_results.ipynb`](figures_spkr_word_results.ipynb)
 - Supplementary table of model architectures: [`model_architecture_table.ipynb`](model_architecture_table.ipynb)

+Code to train deep neural network models on a pure tone frequency discrimination task and compare their performance to prior ideal observer models is provided in a stand-alone repository, which is linked here as a submodule: [`freqdiscriminet`](freqdiscriminet).

 ## File structure
 ```
 ## Jupyter notebooks (demo, analyses, and figures)